Optical excitation of ultra-relativistic partially stripped ions: Conclusions

-Finally, we have described Monte Carlo simulations considering the process of the optical pumping of the H-like ${}^{208}_{\phantom{0}82}$Pb$^{81+}$ ion in a more realistic scenario.
+Finally, we have described Monte-Carlo simulations considering the process of the optical excitation of the H-like ${}^{208}_{\phantom{0}82}$Pb$^{81+}$ ion in a more realistic scenario.
 For the simulations, we have developed the computer code {\sf GF-CAIN} which is currently limited to the steady-state regime, where the classical cross-section formulation can be applied.
 Some exemplary results for the Gamma Factory realization at the LHC with the H-like Pb-ion beam have been presented.
-The number of emitted photons agrees within a factor of $5$ with semi-analytical calculations performed in the optical pumping formalism.
+The number of emitted photons agrees within a factor of about $1.5$ with semi-analytical calculations performed using the density-matrix formalism.
 In our opinion, this agreement is satisfactory given the approximations employed in the latter calculations.

-The presented results form the solid ground for experimental activities associated with the optical pumping of partially stripped ions in the Gamma Factory.
+The presented results are good starting point for experimental activities associated with the laser-light excitation of partially stripped ions in the Gamma Factory.
 On the one hand, optical excitations of highly-charged heavy ions will allow to test theoretical calculations, providing access to such fundamental investigations as tests of quantum electrodynamics or violations of discrete symmetries~\cite{Budker2020Atomic}, but also offering means of spin polarization of PSI and studies of collisions of such ions.
-On the other hand, the emission of secondary photons from the ions offers schemes for generation of extremely energetic (up to hundreds of MeV) and highly luminous ``light'' beams.
-Due to their unique properties, such beams when extracted from production zones and collided with external targets can be used to produce high-intensity polarized electron, positron and muon beams, high-purity neutrino beams as well as high-flux neutron and radioactive-ion beams \cite{Placzek:2019xpw}.
+On the other hand, the emission of secondary photons from the ions also offers schemes for generating extremely energetic (up to hundreds of MeV) and highly luminous ``light'' beams.
+Due to their unique properties, such beams when extracted from production zones and collided with external targets can be used to produce high-intensity polarized electron, positron and muon beams, high-purity neutrino beams as well as high-flux neutron and radioactive-ion beams \cite{GF-PoP-LoI:2019,Placzek:2019xpw,GammaFactoryWorkingGroup:2020ely}.

-\textbf{Acknowledgements} SP acknowledges invaluble help and stimulating discussions with Dmitry Budker, Krzysztof Dzier\.z\c{e}ga, Alexey Petrenko and Simon Rochester.
-JB would like to thank Andrey Surzhykov for extensive help in researching and computing spectroscopic data necessary for the Gamma Factory project.
-WP acknowledges the fruitful collaboration with Camilla Curatolo and Alexey Petrenko.
+\textbf{Acknowledgements} SP acknowledges invaluable help and stimulating discussions with Dmitry Budker, Krzysztof Dzier\.z\c{e}ga, Alexey Petrenko, and Simon Rochester.
+JB would like to thank Alexander Kramida and Andrey Surzhykov for extensive help in researching and computing spectroscopic data necessary for the Gamma Factory project.
+WP acknowledges the fruitful collaboration with Camilla Curatolo.